 Currently on view:

-Photographer and media artist Jeane LaRance shares her work in a special exhibition benefitting The Studios’ scholarship program.
-LaRance presents a breadth of images–of her beloved Haiti, her adopted hometown of Key West and of Indigenous populations in the American West–captured and rendered with devoted attention.
+Photographer and media artist Jeane LaRance was a beloved member of the Key West community until her passing last November.
+Her generous and adventurous spirit lives forever in her photos.
+The Studios is pleased to present this breadth of images in her memory–of her beloved Haiti, her adopted hometown of Key West and of Indigenous populations in the American West–captured and rendered with LaRance’s devoted attention.

 FROM THE ARTIST